-Written by Tomson Highway with music by Rick Sacks, Caribou Song tells the story of two Cree children in Canada's north who follow the caribou by dogsled with their family.
-When a herd of caribou thunders through their camp, the parents worry that their children have been trampled.
-Instead, the children find a way to magically embrace the spirit of the caribou.
-This adventure dance story for family audiences is a tale about the transformative nature of love and the power of the natural world.
+Caribou Song tells the story of two Cree children in Canada's north who follow the caribou by dogsled with their family.
+When a herd of caribou thunders through their camp, their parents worry the children have been trampled.
+Instead, the children find a magical way to embrace the spirit of the caribou and the transformative power of the natural world.

 "…natural and percussive sounds that resonate as powerfully as the performances."